-- 1. Washington Suburban Sanitary Commission-The Planning Board adopts plan notes and a memo dated October 15, 2021 (Yilma to Bossi), incorporated herein by reference, in which the Washington Suburban Sanitary Commission provided water, sewer, and associated easement conditions to be addressed, prior to development of the site. - 14.
-As required by Section 27-285(b)(1), the DSP, with the proposed conditions below, will represent a most reasonable alternative for satisfying the site design guidelines without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 15.
-As required by Section 27-285(b)(2), this DSP is also in general conformance with the approved CSP. - 16.
-As required by Section 27-285(b)(4), which became effective on September 1, 2010, a required finding for approval of a DSP is as follows: - (4) The Planning Board may approve a Detailed Site Plan if it finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5).
+- h.
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-At the time of the writing of this resolution, DPIE did not provide any comments on the subject application. - i.
+Prince George's County Police Department-At the time of the writing of this resolution, the Police Department did not provide any comments on the subject application. - j.
+Prince George's County Health Department-In a memorandum dated September 23, 2024 (Adepoju to Myerholtz), incorporated herein by reference, the Health Department use of dust and noise controls during construction were noted, all of which have been reflected on the DSP. - k.
+Washington Suburban Sanitary Commission (WSSC)-In plan notes and a memorandum dated September 24, 2024 (Pramanik to Myerholtz), incorporated herein by reference, WSSC provided water, sewer, and associated easement conditions to be addressed prior to development of the site. - 14.
+As required by Section 27-285(b)(1) of the prior Zoning Ordinance, the DSP, if approved with the approved conditions below, will represent a most reasonable alternative for satisfying the site design guidelines without requiring unreasonable costs and without detracting substantially from the utility of the approved development for its intended use. - 15.
+As required by Section 27-285(b)(2) of the prior Zoning Ordinance, this DSP is also in general conformance with the approved CSP. - 16.
+Section 27-285(b)(3) of the prior Zoning Ordinance is not applicable because this is not a DSP for infrastructure only. - 17.
+As required by Section 27-285(b)(4) of the prior Zoning Ordinance, this DSP preserves and restores the subject property's regulated environmental features (REF) to the fullest extent possible, in accordance with Section 24-130(b)(5) of the prior Subdivision Regulations.